The late Jimmy Buffet wisely observed:

-Very often, in wrongful death lawsuits I represent families who after traumatic loss of a family member struggle with grief.
+In representing survivors in wrongful death lawsuits, we have often shared in that journey.
 Mourning the death of a loved one is a universal experience that sooner or later befalls all of humanity.
 But despite the common themes, everyone has a different experience of grief and loss.

 With the death of my wife after a 29-year battle with recurring brain tumors, I was forced to deal with the pain of grief and loss myself.
 With time for final conversations in anticipation of her passage from this life, our experience was vastly different from one who suddenly loses a spouse, parent or child in a truck-car crash.Stages of Grief

 Most people have heard of the Kubler-Ross five stages of grief.
 That is a valuable structure for thinking about how we handle death and learn to live without the one we lost.

 - Shock and denial.
 "This can't be happening!
 There must be a mistake.
 It will be OK tomorrow.
 It's all a bad dream!"
 Brief denial may buffer us mentally and emotionally from the shock of facing our new reality.
 It helps prepare us for the next stage of grief.